catppuccin/vim/README.md

 ## ✨ Integrations setup

 ### lightline
-1. Put the content of `autoload/lightline/colorscheme` inside the lightline plugin folder
+1. Download the plugin via your plugin manager or manually
 2. Set the colorscheme by inserting the following line in your `.vimrc`:
 ```vim
 let g:lightline = {'colorscheme': 'catppuccin_mocha'}